tryphe/trader/README.md

 setorder BTC_OMG sell 0.00000034 0.03400000 0.00011 ghost
 ```

-Since we are giving the bot an initial state rather than setting one-time orders, we need some settings:
+Because we are giving the bot an initial state rather than setting one-time orders, we need some settings:

-`setorderdc <market> <n>` converges orders far away from the spread action from n orders into 1 order.
+`setorderdc <market> <n>` converges orders that are far away from the spread action from into 1 order, combining all of the quantities and setting a price using the weighted average.

 `setorderlandmarkstart/thresh <market> <n>` are distances that dictate if the bot should set/cancel a lowest/highest order as a landmark, and the tolerance to noise.